cits5501/cits5501.github.io/src/faq.md

 to help you get the best out of group work.

-### What are the rules for Late Submissions and Special Considerations for the Group Project { #late-project }
+### What are the rules for late submissions and special considerations for the group project? { #late-project }

 Groups must submit the project deliverables by their due date.
 Penalties will be applied to late submissions according to UWA policy.
 UWA's assessment policy states that